austin-carman/goals-be/README.md

 Request body:
   - Required:
     - if editing goal properties (i.e. goal_title, goal_completed):
-      - goal_id (integer)
+      - goal_id (integer) plus editable goal properties
     - if editing step properties (i.e. step_title, step_notes, step_completed):
       - steps (array of step objects) - Each step being edited must be included as a step object in the steps array.
       - step_id (integer) - Required property in each step objects for steps being edited.
+Also must include editable properties in step object.
-    - any properties that are being edited
+    - any goal and/or step properties that are being edited

   - Optional:
     - goal_title (string)
     - goal_completed (boolean)
-    - steps (array of step objects that are edited) - Becomes required if editing any step object properties, along with step_id for each edited step object.
+    - steps (array of step objects that are edited) - Becomes required IF editing any step object properties, along with step_id for each edited step object.
     - step_title (string)
     - step_notes (string)
     - step_completed (boolean)